Extra Firm Pillows: The Good, the Bad & the Uncomfortable

 A neutral sleeping position will help you sleep most comfortably.
 It can also cause a dotted green line appear over your spine (illustrated above).

-Before I launch into my long-winded critique of extra firm pillows, let’s first consider why we have these things on our beds in the first place.
+Before we dive into an analysis of extra firm pillows, let’s first consider why we use pillows on our beds in the first place.

-We use pillows to fill the gap between our head and the mattress.
-They help keep our bodies in what’s called a “neutral sleeping position.”
-While in a neutral sleeping position, all the bits and pieces in your neck and back are resting, cozy and unstressed.
-This ideal posture prevents unnecessary pressure on your discs, muscles and nerves.
+We use pillows while sleeping to fill the gap between our head and the mattress, helping our body maintain a neutral sleeping position.
+In this position, the neck and spine are comfortably aligned, allowing them to rest without stress.
+This ideal posture prevents unnecessary pressure on the discs, muscles, and nerves.

-As such, your body is generally best off when positioned in a straight line, parallel to your mattress, without any upward or downward bends in your spine.
+Your body is generally best supported when positioned in a straight line, parallel to your mattress, without any upward or downward bends in your spine.

 Stay neutrally aligned and you’ll avoid discomfort and get better rest.